mohaEs/Train-Predict-Landmarks-by-SFD/README.md

-# Landmark detection by shapenet
+# Shapenet for Landmark detection/localization
+# Train and predict

 This repository shows a detail example of using shapenet for landmark detection.
 The original method and source repository is: